Produce This! - Diversifying the Classics

 Comedias were plays for the people: performances took place in open-air theaters, where audiences of all classes and both sexes commingled.
 At the same time, the works are sophisticated dramas, offering pointed reflections on the constructed nature of class and gender as well as the performativity of social roles, issues that resonate with audiences today.
 The comedia offers fantastic roles for women, many of them written for famous actresses in the period—unlike in Elizabethan England, in Spain there were women on stage, although audiences still relished cross-dressing plots.

 Our translations aim above all for language that will work for actors and allow them to shine.
-We have tested our playtexts both in our workshop, which is regularly attended by practitioners, and in staged readings by Chalk Repertory Theatre, New York Classical Theatre, Red Bull Theatre, the Stratford Shakespeare Festival, and the UCLA Department of Theater.
+We have tested our playtexts both in our workshop, which is regularly attended by practitioners, and in staged readings by Chalk Repertory Theatre, New York Classical Theatre, Red Bull Theater, the Stratford Shakespeare Festival, and the UCLA Department of Theater.
 Productions for each play, including by the Guthrie, Miami New Drama, and various schools and universities, are listed below.

 Each translation includes a dramaturgical introduction and brief annotations.
 We offer short videos of scenes, and dramaturgy packets are available for each play.